 All you need to do is have a loyalty account with the respective program set up first.
 Chase will ask you for your account number and make the transfer.
 Many transfers are immediate, although some will take a few days.

 Before transferring you should always be certain that award availability exists.
 You cannot transfer back to Ultimate Rewards after a transfer is initiated.

 Go here for a list of all rewards programs, transfer partners, and award charts.

-Chase Ultimate Rewards cardholders can redeem points for 1 cent each either as statement credits or as cashback.
+Chase Ultimate Rewards cardholders can redeem points for 1 cent each either as statement credits or as cash back.
 Cashback can be taken as a statement credit or via check or ACH transfer.
 You can also elect to get gift cards.

 Through the Ultimate Rewards portal, you can also redeem points for gift cards or experiences.
 At most, with this approach, you’ll get 1 cent per point value.
 One exception is that Chase occasionally offers gift cards at a discount so you may be able to get better than 1 cent per point value during a gift card sale.